 In late 1997 Cratex began the production of regulating wheels utilizing the absolute best production methods and raw materials.
 The positive result for our efforts is a steady gain in market share.
 Reading further you will learn about Cratex wheels and most other wheels produced in America.
 We discuss the purpose of regulating and how it relates to centerless grinding.

 Regulating wheels are mounted directly across from the centerless grinding wheel.
 The regulating wheels' purpose is to regulate the rotating speed of the part being ground.
 The recommended speed of the regulating wheel is 60 to 80 times less than the grinding wheel.
 The result is the part being ground rotates much less than the speed of the grinding wheel which allows the grinding wheel to grind metal off the part instead of the part spinning.

 There are only approximately 6 producers with brand name recognition.
 Of the 6 1/3rd are considered low quality, 1/3rd are another four brand name products available however they are NOT the producers.
 Understanding that there are three different degrees of quality the following information can help you to understand the differences between each.

-High quality wheels are produced with expensive solid rubber.
+High-quality wheels are produced with expensive solid rubber.
 The rubber accepts the impregnation of the grain without any problems.
-Being a solid, the grain will are medium quality and 1/3rd high quality.
-There not float or sag out of place during curing. high quality wheels will not develop hard or soft spots.
+Being solid, the grain will are medium quality and 1/3rd high quality.
+There not float or sag out of place during curing. high-quality wheels will not develop hard or soft spots.

-A: Until now high quality wheels were SUBSTANIALLY more expensive and sometimes are hard to justify.
-Also high quality wheels are not necessary for all centerless grinding operations.
+A: Until now high-quality wheels were SUBSTANTIALLY more expensive and sometimes are hard to justify.
+Also, high-quality wheels are not necessary for all centerless grinding operations.